 - Part 2.
 Main Types of SSD Cache & Benefits of Each

 - Part 3.
 What's the Minimum Recommended Size of SSD Cache?

 - Part 4.
-Benefits and Limitations of SSD Cache in Practice
+Benefits of SSD Cache Are Noticeable

 - Part 5.
-Benefits and Limitations of SSD Cache in Practice
+Limitations of SSD Cache You Can't Ignore

 - Part 6.
-SSD Cache: Is It Worth to Have It or Not?
+SSD Cache: Is It Worth Having It or Not?